Cattn/AMOLED-discord/README.md

 ## Installation Info:

+## BE WARNED, this is outdated (might update it soon)

+WARNING:
+> Do not use this with other client mods such as Better Discord/Vencord, etc. It may cause issues and require a re-install.
 ### Installation Method 1: (Recommended)
 Pick a theme (Will be named: Themename.js), copy it's contents and paste it into your discord console (CTRL + SHIFT + I) and hit enter.
 (Not sure how to access console?
 Scroll down.)